-From its Native American roots and Spanish Missionary heritage, to cultural milestones and military influence, San Diego’s role and contribution in shaping the region, the country and the world can be found when diving deep into its complex and vibrant history.
+From its Native American roots and Spanish Missionary heritage, to cultural milestones and military influence, San Diego's role and contribution in shaping the region, the country and the world can be found when exploring its complex and fascinating history.

 For an overview of San Diego's beginning, start at Old Town State Park.
 Known as the birthplace of California, Old Town features 17 museums and historical site where visitors can learn about the first settlements in California and explore original structures built in the 1800s.

 For a comprehensive look at San Diego's history, head over to Balboa Park and the San Diego History Center located along the Prado.
 And history buffs will not want to miss a trip to the Cabrillo National Monument, where Juan Rodriguez Cabrillo stepped into history as the first European to set foot in California in 1542.
 From this vantage point you'll also enjoy sweeping views of Pacific Ocean and San Diego's dramatic skyline.

 And no trip to San Diego would be complete without a walk through the historic Gaslamp Quarter.
 Begin your journey back in time at the Gaslamp Museum at the Davis-Horton House and discover how San Diego's colorful past mixes with the hustle and bustle of today's modern city.
 The Museum also offers self-guided and guided walking tours designed for both adults and children.

-For a true step back in time, a day trip to Coronado and the Hotel del Coronado is certainly worth your while.
-Built in 1888, and boasting signature red turret roofs, this San Diego landmark has a fascinating and colorful history complete with celebrities, royalty, a resident ghost and oodles of intrigue.
+If you like your history with a dose of celebrity, a day trip to Coronado and the Hotel del Coronado is certainly worth your while.
+Built in 1888, and boasting signature red turret roofs, this San Diego landmark has a colorful history complete with celebrities, royalty, a resident ghost and oodles of intrigue.